jaganthoutam/ansible-wordpress-stack/README.md

        your-ip/wp-admin

 ## Reference
-An blog post to bring you up to speed on Ansible: [Ansible Quick Start](http://datasciex.com/?p=230)
+A blog post to bring you up to speed on Ansible: [Ansible Quick Start](http://datasciex.com/?p=230)